bmavity/iota-upload-poc/tutorial/iota-upload-poc-tutorial.md

 makePayment(unpaidBytes) {
   // Calculate the amount of IOTA due, rounding up. const paymentAmount = Math.ceil(parseInt(unpaidBytes, 10) / bytesForOneIota)
+  // Generate payment id
+  const paymentId = this.getNextPaymentId()

+  // Add the payment as processing this.payments[paymentId] = {
+    bytesPaid: paymentAmount * bytesForOneIota,
+    paymentId,
+    paymentAmount,
+    status: 'processing',
+  }

+  // Update the file data to reflect the payment this.updateFileData()

-  // Call wallet API to complete the payment, generating a
+  // Call wallet API to complete the payment makeWalletPayment(this.fileId, paymentId, paymentAmount, (status) => {
-  // new payment id in the process makePayment(this.fileId, this.getNextPaymentId(), paymentAmount) }
+    // Update payment status
+    this.payments[paymentId].status = status
+    // Update Paid Upload byte totals
+    this.updateFileData()

+    // If the payment attempt did not result in an error,
+    // resume the upload
+    if (status !== 'error') {
+      this.resumeUpload()
+    }
+  })
+}
 ```